kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 _All views are my own._

 I recently came across CanCLID's [Inject Jyutping](https://github.com/CanCLID/inject-jyutping) browser extension.
-The basic idea is to annotate Chinese characters with the associated Cantonese pronunciation in [jyutping](https://en.wikipedia.org/wiki/Jyutping), the _de facto_ standard romanization for Cantonese in academia and education.
+The basic idea is to annotate Chinese characters with the associated Cantonese pronunciation in [jyutping](https://en.wikipedia.org/wiki/Jyutping), the _de facto_ standard romanization for Cantonese in academia and education devised by the Linguistic Society of Hong Kong.
 However, I unfortunately found it difficult to use due to an often-cited issue with Jyutping, which is that it uses numbers to represent tones, making it appear cluttered and sometimes difficult to interpret.

 One alternative to represent tones using tone marks, also known diacritics, small markings attached to existing Roman letters.
 This is the approach used by the [Vietnamese alphabet](https://en.wikipedia.org/wiki/Vietnamese_alphabet) and also to represent tones in Mandarin [pinyin](https://en.wikipedia.org/wiki/Pinyin).
 Tone marks have the benefit of condensing text and providing visual and mnemonic cues guiding the reader's pronunciation of words.
 These benefits are well-appreciated by users of both Vietnamese and pinyin.